PostHog/posthog.com/contents/newsletter/remote-working.md

 ### 3. They value transparency and trust over process

 The biggest (and stupidest) argument against remote work?
 It makes people less productive.
-Statistics on this issue abound, but here are some key findings: remote work [doesn’t affect productivity, at all](https://www.bloomberg.com/news/articles/2024-01-16/remote-work-doesn-t-seem-to-affect-productivity-fed-study-finds).
+But remote work [doesn’t affect productivity, at all](https://www.bloomberg.com/news/articles/2024-01-16/remote-work-doesn-t-seem-to-affect-productivity-fed-study-finds).
 That’s not according to some random survey, that’s based on detailed research by the Federal Reserve Bank of San Francisco.

-Study after study has also shown that remote workers are happier, more diverse, and that they stay at companies for longer and, as a result, do better work.
+But productivity, or lack thereof, isn't the problem.
+The problem is trust.
+Trust people to do their very best work on their terms and, with the right culture, they'll deliver and then some.
+Study after study has shown that remote workers are happier, more diverse, and that they stay at companies for longer and, as a result, do better work.
 That’s especially true for [engineers and developers](https://www.shakebugs.com/blog/why-let-developers-work-remotely/).
 Stackoverflow has a great guide that navigates the [confusing mess of statistics](https://stackoverflow.blog/2023/11/27/are-remote-workers-more-productive-that-s-the-wrong-question/) around productivity and remote work.

 Ultimately, teams and companies that really make remote working work have to go big on transparency and trust.
 The best remote companies are transparent by design, but how do you build trust?
 Here’s a checklist.